-In our opinion, the System complied, in all material respects, with the aforementioned requirements during the year ended June 30, 2005.
-However, the results of our procedures disclosed instances of noncompliance with those requirements, which are required to be reported in accordance with criteria established by the Audit Guide, issued by the Illinois Office of the Auditor General and which are described in the accompanying schedule of State findings as finding 05-1.
+In our opinion, the System complied, in all material respects, with the aforementioned requirements during the year ended June 30, 2006.
 There were no immaterial findings relating to instances of noncompliance that have been excluded from this report.

 Internal Control